gongati/ebo/README.md

 # ebo
-This project is about creating an image for t shirt prints
+This project is about creating a simple image editing software